Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Bus service frequency averages 298 trips per day across all routes, translating to approximately 19 weekly trips per individual stop.
+The average distance from residents to the nearest stop is 207 meters.
+On average, there are 298 trips per day across all routes, which amounts to approximately 19 weekly trips per individual stop.

 Frequently Asked Questions - Transport